sage-code/maj/README.md

 Maj is using Latin alphabet with modified order and customized pronounciation.

-* Maj has a total of 27 letters in the alphabet;
+* Maj has a total of 28 primary sounds;
-* Maj has deterministic phonetic rules for reading each letter;
+* Maj has deterministic phonetic rules;
 * Maj do not use cedilla nor diaressis or accents;

 Details: [Maj alphabet](alphabet.md)